AdobeDocs/learning-manager.en/help/migrated/integration-admin/feature-summary/webhooks-usage-guide.md

 To prevent these faults, subscribers should actively monitor webhook events and set up alerts for issues like missed events, duplicate deliveries, or out-of-order sequences.

-## Specific guidelines for Webhook events
+## Specific guidelines for webhook events

 1. If you get a LEARNER_PROGRESS event first, then ignore the events listed below: